 You can choose to visit either the Exploratorium, or the SF Museum of Modern Art.
 One is great for kids and the other is perfect for lovers of modern art.

 All passes include entrance to the California Academy of Sciences in Golden Gate Park and the Aquarium of the Bay at Pier 39.

 All tickets also include a one-hour cruise on the San Francisco Bay.
-You can upgrade this to the "Escape from the Rock Tour" or add on a full visit to Alcatraz.

 Another reason I love this San Francisco discount card is that it includes a multi-day Muni pass.
 Muni is the San Francisco public transportation system, which includes the cable cars, street cars, buses, and light rail train.

 The ease of this Muni pass alone is worth the money.
 You won't have to worry about digging around for change every time you want to jump on a bus or cable car.

 Below are more details about the San Francisco tourist attractions and the savings included with this pass: